MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: APPROACH

-where $\hat{\theta}$ is final well-trained parameter of our model. $f(\cdot)$ represents the area covered by the generated trajectories $\tau_k$ in the traversable area, $\ca$. $g(\cdot)$ calculates the portion of the path $\tau_k$ in non-traversable area, $\Tilde{\ca}$. $\beta$ is a hyper-parameter, a weight of the penalty of trajectories lying in non-traversable area.
-Intuitively, the first term is used to ensure the coverage of generated trajectories and the second term is used to constrain their traversability.
-In this approach, we use the negative exponential distance to the ground truth to substitute the first half of Equation~\ref{eq:definition}.
+where $\hat{\theta}$ is final well-trained parameter of our model. $f(\cdot)$ represents the area covered by the generated trajectories $\tau_k$ in the traversable area, $\ca$. $g(\cdot)$ calculates the portion of the path $\tau_k$ in non-traversable area, $\Tilde{\ca}$. $\beta$ is a hyper-parameter.
+Intuitively, the first term is to encourage trajectories to cover traversable areas, and the second term is to constrain their traversability.
+In this approach, we use the negative exponential distance to the ground truth to substitute the first term of Equation~\ref{eq:definition}.

-In our formulation, we consider the input as two observations $\co=\set{\cl_i, \cv}$, where $\cl_i$ represents the past $N_l$ frames of 3D Lidar point clouds and $\cv$ composes $N_v$ consecutive frames of the robot's velocities.
-The encoder, as shown in Figure \ref{fig:pipeline}, processes the observation into an embedded vector $\z$, where the randomness is introduced for the trajectory generation.
-After processing the embedded vector to several different Gaussian distributions, each decoder takes one distribution as input and generates one trajectory.
+In our formulation, the input contains two sorts of observations $\co=\set{\cl_i, \cv}$, where $\cl_i$ represents the past $N_l$ frames of 3D Lidar point clouds and $\cv$ composes $N_v$ consecutive frames of the robot's velocities.
+The encoder, as shown in Figure \ref{fig:pipeline}, processes the observation into an embedding vector $\z$ and a condition vector $\c$.
+Some randomness is introduced for the trajectory generation by Gaussian noise $\epsilon$ to $\z$.
+Then a decoder takes the embedding vector to generate a trajectory $\tau$.
 The model's formulation is represented as,

-Here, $\tau \in \ct$ denotes the generated trajectories and its distribution form is denoted as $ p(\tau | \x)$. $\tau$ is composed of S waypoints in the forward (X-axis) and the left (Y-axis) directions of the current robot frame. $\x\in \co$ denotes the input observation.
-In addition, $\l \in \cl$, $\v\in\cv$, and $\z\in \cz$ denote random sampling data from a Gaussian distribution $p(\z)$. $\c$ denotes a function of input $\x$, and we use a network to represent the function $\c=f_d(\x)$. $f_d$ represents the encoder.
+Here, $\tau \in \ct$ denotes the generated trajectory, and its distribution form is denoted as $ p(\tau | \x)$. $\tau$ is composed of S waypoints in the forward (X-axis) and the left (Y-axis) directions of the current robot frame. $\x\in \co$ denotes the input observation.
+In addition, $\l \in \cl$, $\v\in\cv$. $\z\in \cz$ denotes random sampling data from a Gaussian distribution $p(\z)$.
+We use a network to represent the function $\c=f_e(\x)$. $f_e$ represents the encoder.